JimmyZhang12/VerilogDNN/README.md

 Run the run.sh script.
 This removes the old build, compiles verilog to cpp, compiles to cpp, and runs the executable.
 Output is dumped to the out.txt text file

+Other branches have different optimizations, branch name is self explantory

 # Dependecies
 This project was developed and tested on an Arch Linux distro Dependencies:<br/>